petedoyle/petedoyle/README.md

-### Hi there 👋
+### Hi, I'm Pete! 👋

-I mostly work with Android, and a little Go.
-I've worked on Xbox Smartglass, Whistle GPS, and I'm currently at Amazon trying to push Android further internally.

-I love startups and hope to be a founder some day, hopefully while working remotely as a digital nomad.
-Feel free to say hi on [Twitter](https://twitter.com/petedoyle_)!
+I've worked on Android apps for about 13 years, since the Android 1.0 release.